 Jacques-Louis David, Death of Marat, 1793, oil on canvas.
-By Jacques-Louis David - Google Art & amp; Culture: upload by user FDRMRZUSA.
-Web Gallery of Art, Public Domain, https://commons.wikimedia.org/w/index.php?curid=112018 Iconographic Analysis Marat: eighteenth-century journalist, politician, radical French Revolutionary Described as a "Terrorist" or "Partisan of the Terror regime organized by Robespierre, Marat and other Deputies of the Party of the Mountain."
+By Jacques-Louis David - Google Art & David - Google A Gallery Culture: FDRMRZUSA.
+Web of Art, Public upload by user Domain, https://commons.wikimedia.org/w/index.php?curid=112018 Iconographic Analysis Marat: eighteenth-century journalist, politician, radical French Revolutionary Described as a "Terrorist" or "Partisan of the Terror regime organized by Robespierre, Marat and other Deputies of the Party of the Mountain."
 Voted for the death of King Louis XVI in 1792.